AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/development-tools.md

 >[!VIDEO](https://video.tv.adobe.com/v/35094?quality=12&learn=on)

 1. Log in to [console.adobe.io](https://console.adobe.io)
+1. Ensure your Organization that includes the Cloud Manager product to connect to is active in the Adobe Org switcher
-1. Create a new or open an existing Program
+1. Create a new or open an existing [Adobe I/O program](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/projects.md)
+    + Adobe I/O Console programs are simply organizational groupings of integrations, create or use and existing program based on how you want to manage your integrations
+    + If creating a new project, select "Empty Project" if prompted (vs. Create from Template)
-    + _Adobe I/O Console programs are different concepts to Cloud Manager programs_
+    + Adobe I/O Console programs are different concepts to Cloud Manager programs
 1. Create a new Cloud Manager API integration with the "Developer - Cloud Service" profile
 1. Obtain the Service Account (JWT) credentials needs to populate Adobe I/O CLI's [config.json](https://github.com/adobe/aio-cli-plugin-cloudmanager#authentication)
 1. Load the `config.json` file into the Adobe I/O CLI